berit-stange/chat-app_react-native/README.md

 ```

 #### Starting the App
-- navigate to trepository in your terminal and type:
+Navigate to trepository in your terminal and type:
 `expo start`